ccxt/ccxt/doc/manual.rst

         |
         +---+ ExchangeNotAvailable

--  ``CCXTError``: Generic error class for all sorts of errors, including accessibility and request/response mismatch.
+-  ``BaseError``: Generic error class for all sorts of errors, including accessibility and request/response mismatch.
 Users should catch this exception at the very least, if no error differentiation is required.
 -  ``ExchangeError``: This exception is thrown when an exchange server replies with an error in JSON, possible reasons:
 -  endpoint is switched off by the exchange
 -  symbol not found on the exchange